Filed under: Kinda Sorta Maybe Like a Podcast

-The main trio, consisting of Andy Samberg (castmember on SNL and star of Hot Rod), Jorma Taccone (writer on SNL and co-star of Hot Rod), and Akiva Shaffer (writer on SNL and director of Hot Rod), originally met in junior high, but got back together after college to form The Lonely Island and begin writing and performing comedy in short films and music videos.
-But when the three of them originally moved to L.A. to pursue comedy together, they also began working with a friend of Andy's from his time at NYU film school, Chester Tam.
+The main trio of Andy Samberg (castmember on SNL and star of Hot Rod), Jorma Taccone (writer on SNL and co-star of Hot Rod), and Akiva Shaffer (writer on SNL and director of Hot Rod), originally met in junior high, but got back together after college to form The Lonely Island and begin writing and performing comedy in short films and music videos.
+At that point, they also began working with a friend of Andy's from his time at NYU film school, Chester Tam.
 Often considered the fourth member of The Lonely Island, "Chez" appeared in many of the group's pre-SNL videos (including "The 'Bu", "The Backseatsman", and "Anger Management"), continues to keep fans updated with everything relating to the Dudes on their website TheLonelyIsland.com, and has a role in Hot Rod himself.

 He's also carving out a career of his own outside of The Lonely Island, and I got the chance to talk to Chez about his own projects, some history of The Lonely Island before they "made it big", and Vancouver's crepes.

 Paul Little: We know Andy, Jorma, and Akiva knew each other way back in high school and they formed The Lonely Island when they moved to L.A. together.
 But how did you get involved with them and that whole world?